-Western Copper and Gold is led by a highly knowledgeable management team with a proven record of success (Western Copper and Gold is a spinout of Western Silver Corporation which was acquired by Glamis Gold for $1.6B, which was subsequently bought by Goldcorp) and supported by a highly qualified team of engineers dedicated to bringing Casino into production.
+Western Copper and Gold is led by a highly-knowledgeable management team with a proven record of success.
+For example, Western Copper and Gold’s parent company, Western Silver Corporation, was acquired by Glamis Gold for $1.6 billion in May 2006.
+Glamis Gold was subsequently bought by Goldcorp, now Newmont Goldcorp, in November 2006.
+Management is supported by a highly-qualified team of engineers dedicated to bringing Casino into production.

 Feasibility Study: Excellent Economics

-The Feasibility Study is based on a conventional open pit mine, concentrator complex and heap leach operation.
+The feasibility study is based on a conventional open-pit mine, concentrator complex and heap leach operation.
 The study shows an initial capital investment of $2.46 billion, which is in-line with other copper projects of this size.
 Combined mining and milling operating costs are estimated at $8.52 per tonne ore milled, with a net smelter return of $31.59 per tonne for the first four years and $22.59 per tonne for the life of the mine.